Centennial High School (Oregon)

 Centennial High School (CHS) is a public high school located in Gresham, Oregon, United States.
 It is the only high school in the Centennial School District.

 Academics

 In 1989, Centennial High School was honored in the Blue Ribbon Schools Program, the highest honor a school can receive in the United States.

 In 2008, 76% of the school's seniors received a high school diploma.
 Of 411 students, 311 graduated, 73 dropped out, eight received a modified diploma, and 19 were still in high school in 2009.

 In 2012, Kevin Ricker was named the Oregon High School Principal of the Year.
 Along with making other improvements in the school, he was awarded this title primarily for leading CHS students to raise both reading and math test scores by 12% in one year.

-In February 2014 the school hosted Unity Week.

 In 2016, Katharine Dean, a science teacher of Centennial High School won Presidential Award for Excellence in Mathematics and Science Teaching.

-In 2018 Chris Knudsen, a 158-158 head coach, had resigned after 32 years of service.